Kaltsoon/react-native-material/material/2-react-native-basics.md

 export default AppBar;
 ```

-The [ScrollView](https://reactnative.dev/docs/scrollview) component enables horizontal scrolling when there is too much content to fit the screen.
 Now that the `AppBar` component will prevent the status bar from overlapping the content, you can remove the `marginTop` style we added for the `Main` component earlier in the _Main.jsx_ file.
 The `AppBar` component should currently contain a tab with text "Repositories".
 Make the tab touchable by using the [TouchableWithoutFeedback](https://reactnative.dev/docs/touchablewithoutfeedback) component but you don't have to handle the `onPress` event in any way.
 Add the `AppBar` component to the `Main` component so that it is the uppermost component in the screen.
 The `AppBar` component should look something like this:

 ![Application preview](images/6.jpg)